MetaMorphic-Digital/draw-steel/src/docs/Combat-Encounters.md

 + Represented Token (non-editable)
 + Displayed Name (editable; sets displayed name in combat tracker)
 + Thumbnail Image (editable; sets token display image in combat tracker)
 + Initiative Value (editable; sets how many turns a token has per round.
-Standart is 1.
+Standard is 1.
 0=had their turn, 1=can act on 1 turn, 2=can act on 2 turns, etc...)
 + Combatant Group (editable; available if a combatant croup is set up for this encounter)
 + Disposition (editable; "Match token", Friendly, Neutral, Hostile, Secret)
 + Status (editable; `Hidden` and/or `Defeated`)